-Some students start the UROC process with their own research idea, but many students find a Faculty Mentor first and then select their topic from ideas suggested by the Mentor.
+Some students start the CSR/CW process with their own research idea, but many students find a Faculty Mentor first and then select their topic from ideas suggested by the Mentor.
 While some, especially first-year students, consider finding a Mentor difficult, it's not actually that bad.
-Talking one-on-one with a professor may seem a bit weird, but remember almost every professor was once a college freshman!
+Faculty members are eager to work with students interested in research and creative works.

-Whether you initiate your research idea or get suggestions from your Mentor, you need to write a Research Proposal.
-The proposal describes your project – what you are trying to study or create, why your proposed work has intellectual merit, how you are going to carry out your study or creative activity, what might be the broader impacts of your work.
+Whether you initiate your research idea or creative work, or get suggestions from your Mentor, you need to write a proposal.
+The proposal describes your project – what you are trying to study or create, why your proposed work has intellectual or creative merit, how you are going to carry out your study or creative activity, what might be the broader impacts of your work.

 Your UROC application consists of four parts: